yeonhwanp/AutoWater/README.md

-# AutoWater: MIT 6.08 Final Project
+# AutoWater: Automatic plant watering system!

 Water your plants anytime from anywhere around the world using an ESP32 and other accessories.